Best Place To View Wildflowers in Cedar Park

 One of the best things about living in Central Texas are the Spring Wildflowers.
 It’s definitely my favorite time of the year!
 Wildflowers can be seen on every roadside and in every field.
 You certainly can’t miss them.
 Driving by and admiring the flowers is wonderful, but no family photo album is complete without the kids and pets sitting amongst Texas Bluebonnets and Indian Paintbrush.

 Every year, Brushy Creek Lake Park has been our go-to place to take wildflower family photos.
 And you can bet we aren’t alone!
 It’s normally the Best Place To View Wildflowers in Cedar Park.
-This year the wildflowers at Brushy Creek are pretty sparse.
-Last May the lake flooded and the entire field was covered with water.
-Not sure if that’s the reason for the lack of flowers this year.
+Some years the wildflowers at Brushy Creek are pretty sparse or different varieties at different times are more abundant than others.

-Wildflowers are interesting though.
+A couple years ago the lake flooded and the entire field was covered with water.
+Weather certainly does play a part in each season.
+Wildflowers are interesting like that.
 They have a funny way about showing up one year and then being shy the next year.
-Weather plays an important role.
 Some years Brushy Creek Lake Park is Blue Bonnet heavy and other years it seems to be more sparse and other wildflowers are abundant.
 Either way it’s beautiful.
 You can’t just visit once either.
 The blooms change from week to week from late March to early June.
 Luckily that’s not the only place to go.